|Launch date||15 September 2021|

 |End of life date||18 September 2021|

-Inspiration4 is an upcoming spaceflight planned for four people aboard SpaceX Crew Dragon Resilience on 16 September 2021.
-The three-day flight will be the first human spaceflight to orbit Earth with exclusively private citizens on board.
-The flight will be privately operated by SpaceX using a previously-flown Crew Dragon capsule launched to low Earth orbit.
-The flight will be paid for by Jared Isaacman, who will be on the flight along with Hayley Arceneaux, Christopher Sembroski, and Sian Proctor.
+Inspiration4 was a spaceflight planned for four people aboard SpaceX Crew Dragon Resilience, launched on 15 September 2021.
+The three-day flight was the first human spaceflight to orbit Earth with exclusively private citizens on board.
+The flight was privately operated by SpaceX using a previously-flown Crew Dragon capsule launched to low Earth orbit.
+The flight was paid for by Jared Isaacman, who was on the flight along with Hayley Arceneaux, Christopher Sembroski, and Sian Proctor.
 1)

-Inspiration4 will be the first crewed orbital spaceflight whose primary objective is not to visit a space station since STS-125 in 2009.
+Inspiration4 was the first crewed orbital spaceflight whose primary objective was not to visit a space station since STS-125 in 2009.

 Inspiration4 is the world’s first all-civilian mission to orbit.
-The mission will be commanded by Jared Isaacman, the 38-year-old founder and Chief Executive Officer of Shift4 Payments and an accomplished pilot and adventurer.
-Named in recognition of the four-person crew that will raise awareness and funds for St. Jude Children’s Research Hospital, this milestone represents a new era for human spaceflight and exploration.
+The mission was commanded by Jared Isaacman, the 38-year-old founder and Chief Executive Officer of Shift4 Payments and an accomplished pilot and adventurer.
+Named in recognition of the four-person crew that raised awareness and funds for St. Jude Children’s Research Hospital, this milestone represents a new era for human spaceflight and exploration.
 2)

 • March 30, 2021: The private venture that purchased a SpaceX Crew Dragon flight to low Earth orbit has finalized the crew for that mission, scheduled to launch as soon as September.
 3)